Quantum Resource Assay for the Grid-Based Simulation of the Photodynamics of Pyrazine: Cost Evaluation

 \subsection{Gate Depth Calculation}

 We now present a quantitative estimate of the gate depth required for a simulation using the spatial and time resolutions established in the preceding sections.
-Many of the operations act on each of the registers representing the normal modes separately and can be performed in parallel.
-We are concerned with the number of gates that must be performed in sequence.
+The circuit depth is evaluated as the number of sequential gate layers, with gates acting on disjoint qubit registers assumed to be parallelisable and therefore grouped into the same layer.
+Accordingly, multiple controlled unitaries are treated as simultaneous only if they share neither control nor target qubits.

 From Section~\ref{State preparation} we concluded that the initial state preparation using uniformly controlled rotations has a gate depth of $2^{n+1}-3$, where $n$ is the number of qubits in each normal mode register.
-Section \ref{Time evolution} concludes that the time evolution adds $4n^{2}+4n+10$ gates per time step.
+Section \ref{Time evolution} concludes that the time evolution adds $6dn^{2}+(6d+2)n+16$ gates per time step.
 As mentioned in Section~\ref{spec theory}, an additional ancillary qubit is necessary to accomplish Hadamard tests when extracting the autocorrelation signal statistically.
 The initial Hadamard gate can be performed in parallel to the state preparation, but the Hadamard gate at the end of the test contributes one additional gate.
 The $\mathbf{S}$ gate required to measure the imaginary part of the signal contributes one further gate.

 We now consider the gate depth for performing time evolution to obtain the autocorrelation signal and population dynamics.
 Recall that we must first propagate the initial state to a particular point in `simulated' time, then measure the Hadamard test ancillary qubit for deriving the autocorrelation signal, or the qubit representing the electronic states to get the population dynamics.
 To obtain the next time point, the workflow must be restarted from the very beginning.
 The circuit contributing the greatest depth is therefore that for extracting the imaginary part of the autocorrelation at the last time point.
 Note that the population measurement requires two fewer gates, as it does not involve ancilla manipulation.